matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 1. **For People**: This requires the deep, structural work of mapping your business domains (**Domain-Driven Design**) and fundamentally redesigning your teams (**Team Topologies**, **Reverse Conway**) to have a manageable, autonomous scope.
 2. **For Systems**: This requires a toolkit of absorbers (**Platform Engineering**), removers (**Continuous Refactoring**), and preventers (**Evolutionary Architecture**).

-This is the _only_ way to treat the actual disease, not just its symptoms.

 ## The Choice You Can No Longer Ignore

 This is not just a theory, this is a practical diagnostic toolkit.
 You can use it to see the waste, measure the flow, and identify the sources of overload that are slowly burning out your people and corroding your systems.

 And it leaves every single person reading this with a choice...

 **For teams**, the choice is to stop normalising the pain.
 Stop accepting unreasonable load as "just part of the job".
-You are not a "hero" for surviving burnout; you are a victim of systemic failure.
+You are not a "hero" for surviving burnout; you're operating inside a system that makes heroism necessary.
 The modern practices in this series are not "nice-to-haves".
-They are essenntial professional tools.
+They are essential professional tools.
 Start using them.
 Demand the time to use them.
 Prove their value by showing that they _really work_.

 **For leaders**, the choice is more stark.
-You are the only ones who can do the real, hard, structural work to fix the system.
+You are the only ones who have the leverage to fix the system.
 You can fund a platform.
 You can sponsor a sociotechnical action plan.
 You can build a culture of psychological safety that eliminates fear.
 You can choose to measure outcomes and sustainability, not just activity and output.

 The alternative is to keep adding more governance, processes, planning, coordination, rituals, frameworks, tooling, committees, dashboards, and transformation programmes.
 But to be clear, that is just rearranging the deck chairs on the Titanic.

-Choose wisely.

 > The ideas, structure, and all final arguments and conclusions in this article are my own.
 As part of my research and revision workflow, I have used AI tools to accelerate drafting and language refinement.